david-luna/canica/docs/school-domain.md

 It has the following properties:

 - id: string => identifier which is the combination of the two last digits of start year and end year
-- start: number => the year of the start date of the period
+- startYear: number => the year of the start date of the period
-- end: number =>  the year of the end date of the period
+- finishYear: number =>  the year of the end date of the period

 And we can do the following assertions: